Ircam-RnD/binauralFIR/README.md

 ```

 Find URLs with `HRIR` convention, `COMPENSATED` equalisation, and a
-sample-rate matching those of the audio context.
+sample-rate matching the one of the audio context.

 ```js
 var urlsFound = catalogLoaded.then(function () {